Lady Gaga Taught Me These 4 Secrets to Building a Successful Brand

 Every year, for our Archangel Summit, we sell out, with more than 3,000 people attending.
 We are able to accomplish this by building our own tribe.
 When I launched the entire Archangel platform, I didn’t start off with a product, service, experience or event and try to sell people on that business model.
 Rather, I started off with a tribe and asked out how could I serve them.

 By going down this path, it is much easier, in the end, for entrepreneurs to sell.
-After finding this passionate audience, you can figure out what the most common challenges this tribe is facing and how you, as the founder, can be the most helpful.
+After finding this passionate audience, you can figure out the most common challenges this tribe is facing and how you, as the founder, can be the most helpful.

 3. Focus on being memorable.